ezzini/AraGenEval/index.md

 ### How to Participate
 Participants must:
 - Register for the shared task through our website
-- Follow updates via our mailing list and Slack channel
+- Follow updates via our mailing list
 - Submit their models following the evaluation protocol and deadlines

 ### Organizers